- Table of Contents

 Key Performance Indicators (KPIs): Develop a set of KPIs that will help measure the success of your Control Tower implementation.
 These KPIs should align with your objectives.

-Timelines: Create a timeline that outlines the phases of implementation and sets realistic deadlines for each stage of the project.
+Timelines: Create a timeline that outlines the implementation phases and sets realistic deadlines for each project stage.

 Table 2: KPIs to consider when measuring the success of control tower implementation